Updated: Oct 24, 2020

 Your end-game score is the total value of any tokens, cards captured from an opponent, tokens and half the value of your remaining army, and the rulebook incorporates a bunch of optional rules suggesting variants to try.
 All the options we've tried so far at Board's Eye View work pretty smoothly, not least because this is a game with straightforward and mostly intuitive rules.
 Much of this game's appeal tho' is down to its stunning artwork: Dilyana Bozhinova's magnificent art is featured not just on the tarot cards but on every one of the playing cards.
 It's a game that'd be worth having for the cards alone!
 And, as a bonus, you can always use the cards to tell your fortune. :-)

-Arcana Magica is due to go live on Kickstarter on 9 September.
+Arcana Magica went live on Kickstarter on 9 September.
 Click here to check out the KS campaign.